-You want your spa to be a pleasure to use, and be certain that you and everyone who gets in the water is safe That means keeping the water clean, sparkling and free from bacteria.
-Hot water is the perfect place to grow bacteria, and if there is nothing in the water to kill it, bacteria can multiple extremely quickly.
-Fortunately, there are effective disinfectants available that will kill the bacteria, even using only very small amounts.
+You want your spa to be a pleasure to use, and be certain that you and everyone who gets in the water is safe That means keeping the water clean and free from bacteria.
+Hot water is the perfect place to grow bacteria, and if there is nothing in the water to kill it, bacteria can multiply extremely quickly.
+Fortunately, there are effective disinfectants available that will kill the bacteria, even by using only very small amounts.

 Here are three essential steps to keeping the water in your spa free from bacteria:

 2. Be clean when you use it

 3. Always keep a small trace of disinfectant in the water